xtophd/OCP4-Workshop/documentation/04-Hello-World.md

 ssh master.example.com
 ```

-Now sign-on to Openshift as the admin credential you created earlier
+Now sign-on to Openshift with the `admin` credential you created earlier

 ```
 : [root@master ~]#